MicrosoftDocs/architecture-center/docs/example-scenario/wvd/windows-virtual-desktop.md

 Also, note that:

 - You can't create more than 50 application groups per single Azure AD tenant.
 - We recommend that you don't publish more than 50 applications per application group.

+## Defender ATP
+-Microsoft Defender currently only supports 25 sessions per VM.
+Please keep this in mind when choosing VM Sizes for Windows 10 Multi-Session

 ### Azure limitations